Keshet Eilon Violin and String Summer Mastercourse

-Participants must arrive at Kibbutz Eilon on Sunday, July 22, 2018, and remain until the end of the Gala concert in Tel Aviv on Wednesday night Aug.
-8th.
+Participants must arrive at Kibbutz Eilon on Sunday, July 26, 2020, and remain until the end on Thursday morning Aug.
+13th.

 Transportation to Eilon: Participants traveling from Ben-Gurion Airport to Eilon are advised to take the train at the airport to the town of Nahariya, the closest town to Eilon (and the last stop of the train).
 Transportation from there to the kibbutz will be provided.
 The train schedule will be forwarded to you in accordance with your flight itinerary.

-ALL PARTICIPANTS MUST ATTEND THE MASTERCOURSE IN FULL
+ALL PARTICIPANTS (except for the under 16 category) MUST ATTEND THE MASTERCOURSE IN FULL

 The Keshet Eilon Music Center is administered by a registered non-profit organization.
 Its funding is based on support by foundations, organizations and private individuals.